khushi-tulsiyan/Dermatological-Disease-Detector/README.md

 The best trained model is the best.pt file.

-Or u can visit the following kaggle link: https://www.kaggle.com/code/tankeyu/btw-skin-disease-image-classification
+Or you can visit the following kaggle link: https://www.kaggle.com/code/tankeyu/btw-skin-disease-image-classification